- Review Facility and Pool Rules for: BBMAC FACILITY RULES and/or COMMUNITY CENTER RULES

 • Do not use or handle other employees’ items including phones, pens, bags, suits or goggles.

-• When necessary to work near the stairs communicate clearly with other instructors to maintain distance from other groups.
+• When necessary to work near the stairs communicate clearly with other instructors to maintain reasonable distance from other groups.

 • Use hand sanitizer and/or wash hands frequently throughout the day.